Born–Infeld model

-In theoretical physics, the Born–Infeld model is a particular example of what is usually known as a nonlinear electrodynamics.
+In theoretical physics, the Born–Infeld model or the Dirac–Born–Infeld action is a particular example of what is usually known as a nonlinear electrodynamics.
 It was historically introduced in the 1930s to remove the divergence of the electron's self-energy in classical electrodynamics by introducing an upper bound of the electric field at the origin.
+It was introduced by Max Born and Leopold Infeld in 1934, with further work by Paul Dirac in 1962.

 Overview

 Born–Infeld electrodynamics is named after physicists Max Born and Leopold Infeld, who first proposed it.
 The model possesses a whole series of physically interesting properties.